Mission & Vision

 I am passionate about getting the global awareness needed to fund more research into telomere studies and find our warriors a cure!

-Jacquie contacted DCO soon after Phoebe’s diagnosis after a google and Facebook search.
+Jacquie contacted Team Telomere soon after Phoebe’s diagnosis after a google and Facebook search.
 Jacquie says ‘it quickly became apparent that the specialist knowledge of this rare disease wasn’t available to us and after being given the news we were left feeling isolated and alone’.
 Jacquie’s mission is to ensure no one in the U.K. ever has to feel like she and her husband did after Phoebe’s diagnosis.

 Dr. Rodrigo T. Calado